tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb704-death-by-a-thousand-cycles.md

 *December 29th, 2025*

-Between TidesDB 7.0.2 and 7.0.4, I focused exclusively on micro-optimizations, the kind of changes that save CPU cycles and memory, reduce branch mispredictions, and eliminate unnecessary work.
+Between TidesDB 7.0.3 and 7.0.4, I focused exclusively on micro-optimizations, the kind of changes that save CPU cycles and memory, reduce branch mispredictions, and eliminate unnecessary work.
 No new features.
 No architectural changes.
 Just attention to hot paths.

 The result: **6.64M ops/sec** sequential writes (up from 6.21M), **2 μs p50 latency** on hot-key reads (down from 5 μs), and measurably lower resource consumption across the board.
-This article documents what changed, why it matters, and what the data reveals about performance at the somewhat instruction level.
+This article documents what changed, why it matters, and what the data reveals about performance at the instruction level.

 ## Test Environment